reingart/pyfpdf/docs/Development.md

 utility function in order to validate the output.
-It relies on the very handy [qpdf](https://github.com/qpdf/qpdf) CLI program to generate a PDF that is easy to compare: annotated, strictly formatted, whith uncompressed internal streams.
+It relies on the very handy [qpdf](https://github.com/qpdf/qpdf) CLI program to generate a PDF that is easy to compare: annotated, strictly formatted, with uncompressed internal streams.
 You will need to have its binary in your `$PATH`, otherwise `assert_pdf_equal` will fall back to hash-based comparison.

+All generated PDF files (including those processed by `qpdf`) will be stored in `/tmp/pytest-of-USERNAME/pytest-current/NAME_OF_TEST/`.
+By default, three last test runs will be saved and then automatically deleted, so you can check the output in case of a failed test.

 In order to generate a "reference" PDF file, simply call `assert_pdf_equal` once with `generate=True`.

 Be sure to see the example tests in the `test/` folder in general.